tmpfs/trucks/README.md

 By default a protocol handler for the `file:` scheme is registered by the [load][] plugin so HTML imports can be loaded from the local file system.

-To enable a resolver first install the resolver (`npm i trucks-resolver-http --save-dev`) and then enable the plugin in the `protocols` list:
+To enable a resolver first install the package (`npm i trucks-resolver-http --save-dev`) and then enable the plugin in the `protocols` list:

 ```javascript
 const options = {